 So, when optimised correctly, customer touchpoints can be a powerful tool capable of engaging current customers, reaching new ones and influencing purchasing decisions.

 Creating rewarding customer experiences with personalised touchpoints along the user journey is easier said than done.

 Businesses, unfortunately, do not have access to large enough data pools and therefore much of the customers’ journey along the businesses touchpoints remains unknown.
 The better a business can engage its customer through personalised touchpoints, the higher its ROI will become.

-This is where customer intelligence platforms (CIPs) can help.
-CIPs – the next generation of Customer Data Platforms (CDPs) are capable of creating customer segments that then allows businesses to hold relevant conversations with the right customers, across multiple channels.
+This is where the next generation of Customer Data Platforms (CDPs) can help.
+These are capable of creating customer segments that then allows businesses to hold relevant conversations with the right customers, across multiple channels.
 This personalised communication in turn makes the customer feel understood and valued, enhancing the experience the customer has with the business and cultivating customer loyalty.